MicrosoftDocs/Viva/Viva/glint/setup/update-attributes.md

 1. Select the **Configure** symbol and then under the **Employees** section, choose **People**.
 2. Select **Actions** and then **Manage User Attributes**.
 3. Select **Update dataset** at the top of the page.
-4. Upload your dataset with all existing attributes and the new attribute(s).
+4. Upload your dataset with all existing attributes and the new attribute.

      > [!NOTE]
      > Your uploaded file must contain the Attribute Header Row and at least one row of employee data that aligns with the current format.